Behaviour & Emotions Health & Well-being

 Here’s an example

-Based on the information, I realised that I needed to be gentle with myself and give myself the space to adjust to this new and unprecedented situation.
+Based on the information, you realise the need to be gentle with yourself and give yourself the space to adjust to the demands of life in this season.

 What is happening for me right now?
-I am becoming more and more frustrated by my inability to convince myself to leave the house to do what I love to do, even though I know it will help me feel better.
+I am becoming more and more frustrated by my inability to ever get the kids out of the house on time for school, or anything for that matter.
+I'm tired, over it, and just want to go back to bed.

 How does that make me feel?
-I feel worried and anxious about the future; sad that the situation is what it is; and a big sense of responsibility to make sure that those around me are looked after and cared for.
+Anxious!
+I feel worried about the future; sad that Mum's not well; and I'm carrying a big sense of responsibility to make sure that those around me are looked after and cared for.
 Thinking about it all has left me physically very tired.

 So, give it a try.
 Next time your inner world seems confusing or you need to check yourself, simply Pause, Reflect, Engage.